About Static IP Addresses

 To set-up, just visit Freeola Broadband to sign-up.
 You can try any of our Broadband packages for free for the first month and you'll also receive a host of other free benefits!
 There are no migration fees so it's easy to move from your existing internet service provider to Freeola.
 It's the best move you'll ever make!

-You can have up to 8 IP addresses with our NO-NAT upgrade for just £15 (inc VAT).
+You can have up to 8 IP addresses with our NO-NAT upgrade for just £15 (inc VAT) on our Fibre and ADSL tariffs (multiple static IP's are not available on our Unlimited ADSL2+ tariff).
 Call our Sales Team on 0871 210 9977 if you wish to order additional IP addresses.

 NAT, or Network Address Translation, is the means by which a small network of computers can share a single IP address, assigned to you by your ISP.
 If you use a router to connect several devices to the internet you will be using NAT technology.
 Every Freeola broadband customer gets a free static IP address as standard, and this is the way most home networks operate.